Skip to main content

 Substitute Ratio

-โญ Granulated Sugar (Best) 1 tablespoon granulated sugar per 1 tablespoon powdered sugar
+Granulated Sugar Best 1 tablespoon granulated sugar per 1 tablespoon powdered sugar Granulated sugar may not dissolve as quickly but will blend well during cooking without affecting texture.

 Detailed Guide: Each Powdered Sugar Substitute in Shepherd's Pie